hbkworld/streaming-spec/streaming.md

 ##### Equidistant two dimensional Array

+Equidistant two dimensional arrays carry several values in another dimension (domain) $x$ but time, like frequency.

 ![Equidistant 2 dimensional points](images/equidistant_points.png)

-Points are described by an absolute start value for the $x$ coordinate of the first point and a relative delta for the $x$ coordinate between the following points.
+Points are described by an absolute start value $x_0$ for the $x$ coordinate of the first point and a relative $delta$ for the $x$ coordinate between two points.
+Both dimensions have the same `valueType` as described in the `data` meta inforation.

 ~~~~ {.javascript}
 {